The Dúlra Project

 By expanding their operations, the Dúlra team hopes to effectively manage and control the spread of this invasive species, protecting the natural beauty and biodiversity of the region.

-Rhododendron, an invasive species, poses a significant threat to the delicate balance of the local ecosystem in areas of Mayo and Connemara.
+Rhododendron, an invasive species, poses a significant threat to the delicate balance of the local ecosystem in areas of the West of Ireland.
 While its vibrant pink flowers may seem picturesque, this non-native plant has rapidly spread and outcompeted native vegetation, leading to a decline in biodiversity and the loss of habitat for native wildlife.

-This August, the Dúlra project will expand its efforts to control the invasive species Rhododendron Ponticum into South Connemara.
+This October, the Dúlra project will expand its efforts to control the invasive species Rhododendron Ponticum into the Cregganbaun/Althore area of Mayo..

-If you live in the area and own land within the area shown on the map below, the Dúlra team would like to hear from you.
+If you live in the area and own land within the area shown on the map above, the Dúlra team would like to hear from you.

 Your participation is crucial for the success of this initiative, and we look forward to collaborating with you to protect and restore our local ecosystems.